noi-techpark/odh-docs/source/guidelines/introduction.rst

 Guidelines for Developers
 =========================

-|odh| is a collection of software, databases, and services coordinated and
+|odh| is a collection of software, databases, and services coordinated
-hosted by IDM Südtirol / Alto Adige.
+and hosted by `NOI techpark <https://noi.bz.it/>`_ in Bolzano/Bozen, South Tyrol.
 Currently, |odh| systems are related to mobility and tourism.
 In the future |odh| might diversify into more fields.

 Companies and developers contributing to |odh| must follow the guidelines listed in the documents as close as possible.